thaynecurrie/phys7903_fall2025/_problemsets/homework_week2.md

 where d_tel is the telescope diameter in meters, lambda is the wavelength in microns and FWHM is the full-width-at-half-maximum of a point source in arc-seconds ...

-* Write a Python script called ``compute_fwhm.py`` executable from command line that accepts lambda and d_tel as arguments and prints out the value for the FWHM to three decimal places.
-Demonstrate your script using a telescope diameter of 10 meters and wavelength of 1.65 microns.
+* Write a Python script called ``compute_fwhm.py`` executable from command line that accepts lambda and d_tel as arguments and prints out the value for the FWHM

 HINTS:

-1) you can name your variables to be whatever you want **provided that they do not clash with something intrinsic to Python**
+1) you can name your variables to be whatever you want provided that they do not clash with something intrinsic to Python

 2) make sure you understand clearly what 'type' each thing is in your code.